- conforms_to::[[Decision Form Contract]]

 The maintenance cost of the minimum exceeds what the minimum delivers.
 If the current pipeline accumulates edge cases faster than the corpus grows, the minimum is not actually minimum; it is carrying complexity without carrying value.
 The revisit would ask whether the first cycle's architecture itself needs reduction, not addition.

-A clearly-better architecture emerges that the project could adopt without breaking fork promises.
-If a different minimum (simpler pipeline, different contribution mechanism, different publication story) becomes available and preserves the forkability commitment, the stance's specific implementation changes even though the stance itself survives.
+A clearly-better architecture emerges that the project could adopt without breaking scion promises.
+If a different minimum (simpler pipeline, different contribution mechanism, different publication story) becomes available and preserves the scion commitment, the stance's specific implementation changes even though the stance itself survives.

 Relations